Couch Grass: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Optimal Dosage

 The best amount of couch grass to take relies significantly on your health and the illness being treated.
-Adults are often advised to consume 1-2 tablespoons of the dried rhizome soaked in hot water three times daily[4].
+Adults are often advised to consume 1-2 tablespoons of the dried rhizome soaked in hot three times daily[4].

 Side Effects